 Four results stand out.
 First, as already suggested by Bloomfield (1959), central banks in the gold standard did not raise their interest rates by the same order of magnitude as the Bank of England (the average pass-through was around 20%).
 Instead, central banks offset the effect of international shocks on the domestic interest rate by increasing their loans to the domestic economy.
 Second, while central banks in core countries let their international assets decrease (through foreign exchange interventions and gold sales) to offset short-term international shocks, the central banks on the periphery of the gold standard used restrictions on gold convertibility (i.e., a form of capital control in today’s parlance) to minimize reserve losses.
 Such strategy allowed them to operate with wider exchange-rate bands, without suspending officially their adherence to the gold standard.
 Third, none of the mechanisms described above was observed by central banks in countries off gold: in floating countries, the exchange rate absorbed fully the international shock.

 Fourth, we also study the response of (private market) interest rates and gold held by the Treasury in the United States, a major country without a central bank during the classical gold standard period.
 We find that the response of the US money market interest rate to an exogenous change in the English rate was almost three times as large as the response of rates in countries with a central bank.
 Consistent with a strong and rapid response of interest rates, the exchange rate between New York and London adjusted more quickly than in countries with a central bank.
-The United States enjoyed much less autonomy and – as suggested by Davis, Hanes and Rhode (2009) and Hanes and Rhode (2013) – lacked a central bank that could have offset the effects of shocks on the domestic money supply.
+The United States enjoyed much less autonomy and – as suggested by Davis, Hanes and Rhode (2009) and Hanes and Rhode (2013) – lacked a central bank that could have offset the effects of international shocks on the domestic money supply.
 This paper presents for the first time an estimate of the high price the US paid for not having a central bank before 1913.
-This conclusion is supported by an additional estimation of the impact of Bank of England bank rate changes which have an impact on stock markets only in the U.S. but not in the countries with a central bank.
+This conclusion is supported by an additional estimation of the effects of Bank of England bank rate changes on stock markets.
+The impact is significant only in the U.S.

   Taken together, our results show why central banks mattered under the gold standard as they played a role in absorbing the effect of international financial shocks.
-Our results also highlight the different ways – foreign exchange interventions and gold sales, convertibility restrictions, and domestic loans – that were used by central banks during the first globalization to mitigate the potentially adverse effects of short-term international shocks.
+In the words of Polanyi (1944, p.207), “central banking reduced the automatism of the gold standard to a mere pretense”.
+Our results also highlight the different instruments – foreign exchange interventions and gold sales, convertibility restrictions, and domestic loans – that were used by central banks during the first globalization to mitigate the potentially adverse effects of short-term international shocks.
 Several papers written in the last two decades have focused on a specific central bank and have highlighted through a quantitative lens the role of such interventions, but they typically eschew a comparative perspective.
 The virtue of our approach is to analyze in a comprehensive manner the various central bank strategies pursued at the time and assess their respective quantitative dimensions.